falcosecurity/falco-website/content/en/docs/alerts/forwarding.md

 ### Installation in Kubernetes with Helm

-The installation is made at same moment than Falcosidekick by adding the argument `--set falcosidekick.webui.enabled=true`
+You can install the UI at the same moment as Falcosidekick by adding the argument `--set falcosidekick.webui.enabled=true`.

 ```shell
 helm install falco falcosecurity/falco \